lbuckheit/jep/notes.md

 TODO - Evaluate the alternate_answer handling (perhaps only try the last name thing if the NLP determines that it's a person?
 This is probably necessary to handle South Africa, New York, etc.)

-TODO - It's probably to download the page once, save it locally, and then you can parse both quicker and multiple times if need be
+TODO - It's probably to download the page once, save it locally, and then you can parse both quicker and multiple times if need be (Would like to do this when I scrape again to get daily double data, so I can try and figure out my hit rate on DDs)

+TODO - Check requirements.txt (Remember that some of them are silent dependencies of wordcloud)

+TODO - Get that last game that failed scraping

+TODO - Some of the answers still have stop words in them (e.g. the liver, an elephant).
+I think ideally what I would have done is strip stop words on the initial scrape.
+Perhaps I can do this when I re scrape to save the pages
 ### scrape_game.py TODOs
 TODO - Do I need all these re.complie lines?